 To have a coherent movie, filmmakers must condense and simplify the novel.
 Rozema made her choices based on her conception of the novel’s intent and meanings (both textual and contextual), what would work well visually, and what would capture the audience’s attention.
 In the process, Rozema displaced a common understanding of the novel to better match her goals for filmmaking.
 In Mansfield Park, Rozema’s social critiques of slavery, colonialism, and women’s roles in society make it impossible to incorporate Austen’s emphasis of stability, moral guidance, and community.
 In the adaptation, Rozema emboldens Fanny’s character, inviting audience members to cheer Fanny’s freedom from Sir Thomas’s and Mansfield Park’s imprisonment and their moral flaws.
 This move directly opposes Austen’s communal interests.

 While Rozema’s film skews the preferred reading of Austen’s novel toward a contemporary colonialism critique, Mansfield Park remains true to many aspects of Austen’s work.
 The adaptation bases its interpretation and critique in the text; in other words, the interpretation is viable, although controversial.
 As Rozema herself argues, viewers should not assume that they have seen and understood all of the novel by watching the film; Rozema hopes viewers will turn to Austen’s novel to discover its many meanings (interview).

 Austen, Jane.
-Mansfield Park.
+The Novels of Jane Austen.
 Ed.
 R. W. Chapman.
 3rd ed.
-Oxford: OUP, 1986.
+Oxford: OUP, 1933-69.